Policy 905 - Advertising

 C. Donations which include or carry advertisements must be approved by the school board.

-D. The school district or a school may acknowledge a donation it has received from an organization by displaying a “donated by,” “sponsored in part by,” or similar.
+D. The school district or a school may acknowledge a donation it has received from an organization by displaying a “donated by,” “sponsored in part by,” or a similar by-line with the organization’s name and/or symbol on the item.
 Examples include activity programs or yearbooks.

 E. Nonprofit entities and organizations may be allowed to use the school district name, students, or facilities for purposes of advertising or promotion if the purpose is determined to be educationally related and prior approval is obtained from the school board.
 Advertising will be limited to the specific event or purpose approved by the school board.